Knowledge graphSettings

 Why latency still matters

-Latency is not named explicitly in the original theorem, but in practice it is how a system discovers that the network is behaving like a partition.
-The real decision is often made through timeouts and response deadlines.
+Latency is not named explicitly in the original theorem, but in practice it is how a system finds out that the network is behaving like a partition.
+The decision is almost always wired into timeouts: they are what turns a slow link into a “partition” as far as CAP is concerned.

 Reject the operation